Experimental study of the distributions of off-diagonal scattering-matrix elements of quantum graphs with symplectic symmetry: Introduction

 We compare the experimental distributions to RMT results, which were obtained based on the scattering formalism for compound-nuclear reactions~\cite{Mahaux1969}.
 The form of the associated $S$ matrix is identical to that of microwave resonators~\cite{Albeverio1996} and quantum graphs and microwave networks~\cite{Kottos1999}.
 Indeed, numerous experiments~\cite{Bluemel1990,Mendez-Sanchez2003,Schaefer2003,Kuhl2005,Hul2005,Dietz2008,Dietz2009a,Dietz2010,Dietz2010a,Dietz2011a} were performed to model universal properties of the $S$ matrix for compound-nucleus reactions and, generally, for quantum-chaotic scattering processes with preserved or partially violated \T invariance.
 To be more precise, analytical results~\cite{Verbaarschot1985,Pluhar1995} were derived employing the supersymmetry and RMT approach and validated in Refs.~\cite{Dietz2008,Dietz2009a,Dietz2010} for correlation functions and in Refs.~\cite{Fyodorov2004,Dietz2010} and~\cite{Kumar2013,Kumar2017} for distributions of the diagonal and off-diagonal $S$-matrix elements, respectively.
 The objective of a still ongoing work is to derive analytical expressions for the distribution of the off-diagonal elements of the $S$ matrix for the symplectic case.
 In this work we present experimental results and outline the difficulties that are encountered in their analytical description.

-In~\refsec{SecExp} we review the experimental realization of quantum graphs belonging to the symplectic universality class.
+In~\refsec{SecExp} we review the experimental realization of quantum graphs with symplectic symmetry, referred to as symplectic graphs in the following.
 Then, in~\refsec{SecNum} we outline how we compute the eigenstates and $S$ matrix of the corresponding quantum graphs~\cite{Kottos1999,Kottos2003}.
-In~\refsec{SecDistr} we present the experimental and numerical results for the distributions of the off-diagonal elements of the GSE graphs.
-We demonstrate that they do not agree with RMT predictions.
-This is attributed to the fact, that the two subgraphs that form the GSE graph are not fully connected.
-For a better understanding of the unexpected feature we in addition performed random-matrix simulations on the basis of the Heidelberg approach.
+In~\refsec{SecDistr} we present the experimental and numerical results for the distributions of the off-diagonal elements of the $S$ matrix of these symplectic graphs.
+We demonstrate that they do not agree with RMT predictions deduced from the Heidelberg approach, which employs Hermitean random matrices from the GSE.
+This is attributed to the fact, that the two subgraphs that form the symplectic graph are not fully connected.
+To confirm this assumption, we in addition performed simulations with random $S$ matrices constructed on the basis of the same scattering formalism, however with modified Hermitean random matrices, that resemble the symplectic graph.
 Finally, we summarize our findings in~\refsec{SecConcl}.